-- 1. Minimum Requirement #2.
-This section describes requirements for applicants to prepare a construction stormwater pollution prevention plan (CSWPPP) for new development, redevelopment, and land disturbing activities that meet the thresholds set forth in this chapter.
+1. Minimum Requirement #2.
+This section describes requirements for applicants to prepare a CSWPPP for new development, redevelopment, and land disturbing activities that meet the thresholds set forth in this chapter.
 Applicants and permittees are responsible for preventing erosion and discharge of sediment and other pollutants into the storm and surface water system and receiving waters.
-The city does not offer erosivity waivers. - 2.
-Applicants and permittees shall comply with all applicable provisions of the Bellevue City Code, rules, standards, and manuals adopted for this chapter and Chapter 24.06 BCC including, but not limited to, Chapter 24.06 (Storm and Surface Water Code) and corresponding engineering standards, BCC Title 20 (Land Use Code), the clearing and grading development standards, any all other applicable codes and standards, and the Washington State Department of Ecology's Stormwater Management Manual, now or as hereafter amended. for Western Washington (2005), now or as the provisions are hereafter amended. - 3.
-Exemption.
-The directorDirector may exempt the following projects from the requirements of preparing a CSWPPP:
+The city does not offer erosivity waivers.

+2. Applicants and permittees shall comply with all applicable provisions of the Bellevue City Code, rules, standards, and manuals adopted for this chapter and Chapter 24.06 BCC including, but not limited to, Chapter 24.06 (Storm and Surface Water Code) and corresponding engineering standards, BCC Title 20 (Land Use Code), the clearing and grading development standards, all other applicable codes and standards, and the Ecology Manual, now or as hereafter amended.

+3. Exemption.
+The Director may exempt the following projects from the requirements of preparing a CSWPPP:

-- a.
+a.
 Projects that are covered under the Washington State Department of Ecology's construction stormwater general permit and the permittee is fully implementing and in compliance with the requirements of that permit.
-To apply for this exemption, the applicant must provide with its permit application materials a copy of the permit coverage letter from the Washington State Department of Ecology, and a copy of the corresponding stormwater pollution prevention plan (SWPPP). - b.
-Projects that involve clearing of 1,000 square feet or less, and grading of 50 cubic yards or less, but require a clearing and grading permit in accordance with BCC 23.76.035 (A), now or as hereafter amended.
+To apply for this exemption, the applicant must provide with its permit application materials a copy of the permit coverage letter from the Washington State Department of Ecology, and a copy of the corresponding stormwater pollution prevention plan (SWPPP).

+b.
+Projects that involve clearing of 1,000 square feet or less, and grading of 50 cubic yards or less, but require a clearing and grading permit in accordance with BCC 23.76.035.A, now or as hereafter amended.